cdp224/GSSArc/README.md

 Script to plot the arc of geostationary satellites as viewed from FSS earth stations in Europe.

-The calculation is based on the notes found in the src directory (GSOArc.drawio) using vector geometry.
+The calculation is based on the notes found in the src directory using vector geometry.
 The earth is assumed to be a perfect sphere.

 Take aways: